Curious George Party

 Curious George Tableware

 Bright, bold primary colors are the way to go for your Curious George theme Birthday Party!
 Try red plates, blue cups, and yellow forks & spoons for great contrast.
-Or you can get Curious George patterned tableware.

 Curious George Party Food and Snacks